hknakn/soar-web-app/README.md

 - **TransferAndHistory**: Quick transfer functionality and balance history
 - **Settings**: Profile management with tabs for different settings

-## Design Decisions & Assumptions
+## 🤔 Design Decisions & Assumptions

-1. **API Integration**:
+### 1. API Integration

 - All data is currently mocked with simulated API delays
 - API endpoints can be easily integrated by replacing mock functions

-2. **State Management**:
+### 2. State Management

 - Local React state is used as the application doesn't require complex state management
 - Context API is used for layout-related state

-3. **Performance**:
+### 3. Performance

 - Images are optimized using Next.js Image component
 - Charts are loaded lazily with loading skeletons
 - Animations are hardware-accelerated

-4. **Responsive Design**:
+### 4. Responsive Design
 - Mobile-first approach
 - Different layouts for mobile and desktop views
 - Scrollable content on mobile with hidden scrollbars